 Lua’s last words to me before I left Rarotonga were about music,

 “Mister Rico, don’t ever stop playing music.
 Sing.
-Dance.
 Listen.
 Learn.
 Teach.
 Discover.
 May the gift of music always be with you.
 Trust it to take you where you need to go.”

 I promised her I would.

 What deeply resonated with Lua must have been that mystical, otherworldly quality of music, I surmised, after having spent many decades of her life absorbed in the empirical this-worldly here-and-now reality of the environmental sciences.